ironhack-labs/data-labs/final-project/final-project.md

 ## Useful Resources

 Just about everything you need to complete this final project should have been covered in the lessons of this program.
-If you need to research any errors you are getting or how to do something extra, we have tried to reinforce in every lesson that the places to look for answers are the Python/MySQL/Tableau documentation and StackOverflow (or other such techical question-and-answer sites).
-This is how people who work with data in the real world overcome the obstacles they encounter on a daily basis, so it is important to get some practice at it.
+If you need to research any errors you are getting or how to do something extra, we have tried to reinforce that the places to look for answers are the Python/MySQL/Tableau documentation and StackOverflow (or other technical question-and-answer sites).
+This is how people who work with data in the real world find answers and overcome the obstacles they encounter on a daily basis, so it is important to get some practice at it.

 ## Project Feedback + Evaluation

 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
-Given what the class has covered so far, did you build something that was reasonably complex?
+Given what the program has covered, did you build something that was reasonably complex?

 * __Creativity__: Did you add a personal spin or creative element into your project submission?
 Did you incorporate domain knowledge or unique perspective into your analysis.